 Because of its status as a seminal if not the inaugural event in Anglophone modernist poetry, ‘Prufrock’ has been critically isolated from its historical moment.
 That isolation is what we encounter most formidably in Marjorie Perloff’s description of Eliot’s symbolist inheritance.
 According to this influential account, Eliot was positioned at the forefront of the avant-garde because of his commitment to a belief that ‘no poet’ writing in the English language ‘could have been of use to a beginner in 1908.’
-In his own words, Eliot found aesthetic inspiration not in his contemporaries but, rather, by retreating back into ‘another age and to poetry of another language,’ by which he meant French literature of the mid-to-late nineteenth century, and especially symbolism.
-The unspoken is that if Eliot was not drawing on British or American poetry it is highly unlikely his poem would reflect the circumstances of its historical moment.
+In his own words, Eliot found aesthetic inspiration not in his contemporaries but, rather, by retreating into ‘another age and to poetry of another language,’ by which he meant French literature of the mid-to-late nineteenth century, and especially symbolism.
+The unspoken implication is that if Eliot was not drawing on British or American poetry it is highly unlikely his poem would reflect the circumstances of its historical moment.
 ‘Finally,’ writes Perloff, ‘there is Eliot’s particular brand of urbanism, an awareness of proletarian life, derived, no doubt, at least in part from Baudelaire, but quite new on the Anglo-American scene.’
 And yet, though it might seem that such a reading dooms Eliot’s modernism to a vacuum of anxious influence and ahistorical formalism, that modernism’s textual lineage nevertheless charges it with a desire to think historically.
 ‘Eliot was not one to write about politics in his early career, and he seemed largely uninterested in contemporary debates,’ suggests William Q. Malcuit.
 ‘What he was interested in, however, was the position of poetry within modernity, an interest that necessarily led to political engagement and placement in modern culture.’

 Charles Baudelaire, Jules Laforgue, and Gustave Flaubert.
-Eliot’s named forerunners scandalized precisely because of their sense of history: because they allowed for the corruption of their otherwise exquisite visions by ‘a crude realism offensive to public decency’ or, in the case of Charles Baudelaire, by a realism that actively defiles beauty with horror.
+Eliot’s named forerunners scandalized precisely with their sense of history: because they allowed for the corruption of poetic vision by ‘a crude realism offensive to public decency’ or, in the case of Baudelaire, by a realism that actively defiles beauty with visions of horror.
 So we read in the opening address from The Flowers of Evil, its apostrophe to the reader:

 Serried, swarming, like a million maggots